Azure Load Balancer features and capabilities

 Availability zones

 An availability zone offers groups of one or more datacenters that have independent power, cooling, and networking.
 The virtual machines in an availability zone are placed in different physical locations within the same region.
-Use this architecture when you want to ensure that you can continue to serve users when an entire datacenter fail.
+Use this architecture when you want to ensure that you can continue to serve users when an entire datacenter fails.

 Availability zones don't support all virtual machine sizes and aren't available in all Azure regions.
 Check that they're supported in your region before you use them in your architecture.